confidential-computing/governance/TAC/Meetings/2022/2022-04-07/CCC_TAC_Minutes-2022-04-07.md

 1. **[Stephen Walli, Dan Middleton, Aeva Black]** Develop a CoC escalation process, to be presented to TAC and governing board.

-1. **[Brian Warner]** Investigate prior efforts to finalize Graduated lifecycle language, and if needed file an issue to finalize Graduated lifecycle language.
+1. **[Brian Warner]** Investigate prior efforts to finalize Graduation lifecycle language, and if needed file an issue to finalize Graduation lifecycle language.

 1. **[Dave Thaler]** Open an issue requesting someone sync project benefits slides to the repo.